noveens/infinite_ae_cf/README.md

 The paper also proposes Distill-CF: how to use ∞-AE for data distillation to create terse, high-fidelity, and synthetic data summaries for model training.
 We provide Distill-CF's code in a separate [GitHub repository](https://github.com/noveens/distill_cf).

-If you find any module of this repository helpful for your own research, please consider citing the below under-review paper.
+If you find any module of this repository helpful for your own research, please consider citing the below paper.
 Thanks!

 ```
 @article{inf_ae_distill_cf,